zurdofio/oai/docs/DEPLOY_SA5G_HC.md

 ## 2. Building Images

 The base image used by network function is dependent on the operating system it will be running on.
 If it is a debian (ubuntu) based cluster then build base image will be ubuntu.
 If it is a rpm (core-os) based cluster then build base images will ubi.
-Follow the links to build images depending on the cluster/worker-node operating system.
+[Build images](./BUILD_IMAGES.md) depending on the cluster/worker-node operating system.

 ## 3. Configuring Helm Charts